cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

     -p     Cloud provider (aws, azure, ibm)
     -s     Storage (portworx or odf)
-    -n     (optional) prefix that should be used for all variables -h     Print this help
+    -n     (optional) prefix that should be used for all variables -x     (optional) Portworx spec file - the name of the file containing the Portworx configuration spec yaml -c     (optional) Self-signed Certificate Authority issuer CRT file -h     Print this help
     ```

     You will need to select the cloud provider of your choice, storage option, and if desired, a prefix for naming new resource instances on the Cloud account.
+If you are using Azure, you will need a Portworx spec file name (as described above), and if your cluster is using a self-signed SSL certificate, you will need a copy of the issuer cert and the file name.

-    > ⚠️ At this time, only IBM Cloud is supported, but support for Azure and AWS will be released in the coming days.
+    > ⚠️ At this time, only IBM Cloud and Azure are supported, but support for AWS will be released in the coming days.

-12. Run the command `setup-workspace.sh -p ibm -s portworx -n df`
+12. Run the command `setup-workspace.sh -p ibm -s portworx -n df` and include optional parameters as needed.

     ```
     /terraform $ ./setup-workspace.sh -p ibm -s portworx -n df